programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 ## Quick notes about language independence

 This tutorial applies stylometric analysis to a set of English-language texts.
 However, much of the functionality provided by the Natural Language Tool Kit (nltk), the Python library that performs most of the linguistic work in this tutorial, can be applied to many other languages as well.
-For example, I have used nltk with French texts in the past without any trouble; other languages that use diacritics, such as Spanish and German, will perform similarly.
+For example, I have used nltk with French texts in the past without any trouble; other languages that use [diacritics](https://en.wikipedia.org/wiki/Diacritic), such as Spanish and German, will perform similarly.
 As a general rule, as long as a language provides a clear way to distinguish word boundaries within a character string, nltk should work well, but languages for which there is no clear distinction between written word boundaries, such as Chinese, may be problematic.
 Please refer to [nltk's documentation](http://www.nltk.org/book/) for details.

 Only one of the tasks that we will perform in this tutorial requires language-dependent code.
-To divide a text into a set of French or Spanish words, you will need to specify the appropriate language as a parameter to nltk's "tokenizer", which uses English as the default.
+To divide a text into a set of French or Spanish words, you will need to specify the appropriate language as a parameter to nltk's [tokenizer](https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization), which uses English as the default.
 We will see how to do this when we reach the required code.

-Finally, note that some linguistic tasks (such as part-of-speech tagging) may not be supported by nltk well (or at all) in languages other than English.
+Finally, note that some linguistic tasks, such as [part-of-speech tagging](https://en.wikipedia.org/wiki/Part-of-speech_tagging), may not be supported by nltk well (or at all) in languages other than English.
 I will avoid these functions in this tutorial; should you need them for your own projects, please refer to the nltk documentation for advice.

 # (Optional Reading) The *Federalist Papers*